resel143/Media-Query-CSS/README.md

 # Media-Query-CSS
 Fun way to Learn Media Query

-# This is what you get when you throw code based to learn media  query
+# This is what you get when you throw code base to learn media  query

 ![](mediaquery%20(1).png)